 Coffee Break!

 After a busy morning of sightseeing, it’s time for a coffee break.
-Bath has some fantastic coffee spots to choose from:
+Bath has some fantastic coffee spots to choose from and here are my favourites:

-If you’re feeling indulgent, you can also stay at The Royal Crescent Hotel, but for day-trippers, simply enjoy a leisurely stroll and take in the views.
+If you are feeling indulgent, you can stay at The Royal Crescent Hotel & Spa, but for a day trip it is enough to treat this as a pause in the itinerary.

 Just a short walk from the Royal Crescent is the Bath Botanical Gardens, located within Royal Victoria Park.
 These beautiful gardens are free to enter and are perfect for a peaceful break from sightseeing.
 Depending on the time of year, you’ll find a variety of blooms, with the WI Garden featuring edible plants and even a charming bathtub centrepiece!